realseich/realseich/README.md

 - Helping other students to understand the courseware :bulb:

 ### My core competencies in data analytics
-- Google Sheets, SQL, MS Power BI, Python :hammer::wrench:
+- Google Sheets, SQL, MS Power BI, Python with Pandas, Seaborn, SciPy stats and so on  :hammer::wrench:
-- Marketing and product data analytics :chart_with_upwards_trend:
+- Marketing and product data analytics, Unit economics... :chart_with_upwards_trend:

 ### Projects :books:
 [Here](https://github.com/realseich/Portfolio) is the link for my projects